 RECONCILIATION AT LIGHT OF THE WORLD

-The Sacrament of Reconciliation (a.k.a Confession or Penance) is celebrated each Saturday afternoon from 3:00pm – 4:00pm in the confessional adjacent to the Adoration Chapel.
-Father Matt and Father Joseph are also available to hear confessions by appointment.
+The Sacrament of Reconciliation (a.k.a Confession or Penance) is celebrated Wednesday from 4:15 – 5:15 pm, Thursday from 7:00 – 8:00 am and Saturday afternoon from 3:00 – 4:00 pm in the church in order to maintain safe distancing.
+Father Matt and Father Isidore are also available to hear confessions by appointment.

 For more information on receiving your First Reconciliation contact us at 303-973-3969.